adap/flower/doc/source/how-to-run-simulations.rst

     options.backend.init_args.num_gpus = 1

 With the above setup, the Backend will be initialized with a single CPU and GPU.
-Therefore, even if more CPUs and GPUs are avaialabel in your system, they will not be used for the simulation.
-The example above results in a singe ``ClientApp`` running at any give point.
+Therefore, even if more CPUs and GPUs are available in your system, they will not be used for the simulation.
+The example above results in a single ``ClientApp`` running at any given point.

-For a complete list of settings you can configure check the `ray.init
+For a complete list of settings you can configure, check the `ray.init
 <https://docs.ray.io/en/latest/ray-core/api/doc/ray.init.html#ray-init>`_ documentation.

 For the highest performance, do not set ``options.backend.init_args``.